ivankovnatsky/nixos-config/machines/beelink/README.md

 - [ ] Add Home Assistant
 - [ ] Add availability dashboard
 - [ ] Limit the boot timeout
+- [ ] Can we somehow security autoamtically always apply rebuild only with some specific user and specific command
 - [x] Grafana
   - [x] Logs with Loki and Promtail
   - [ ] System metrics